 For more on Mel Blount – feel free to watch this video from NFL films on one of the greatest defensive backs of all time!

-The NFL prohibits this from making ANY contact past 5 yards “illegal contact”.
-This was largely in part because of how physical corners, like Mel Blount, were dominating receivers off the line of scrimmage.
+The NFL prohibits this from making any contact past 5 yards “illegal contact.”
+This was because of how physical corners, like Mel Blount, dominated receivers off the line of scrimmage.

 In closing – the NFL is the only league that implements the “5 Yard Illegal Contact” rule.
 Every other league requires the ball to be thrown in the air for any penalty to take effect.

-This rule (for the NFL at least) has slowed down the game and made the cornerback position one of the hardest positions to play in all of sports.
+This rule (for the NFL at least) has slowed down the game and made the cornerback position one of the hardest positions to play in all of the sports.